nf-core/funcscan/docs/usage.md

 nf-core/funcscan offers multiple tools for annotating input sequences.
 Bakta is a new tool touted as a bacteria-only successor to the well-established Prokka.

-To supply the preferred Bakta database (and not have the pipeline download it for every new run), use the flag `--annotation_bakta_db_localpath`.
+To supply the preferred Bakta database (and not have the pipeline download it for every new run), use the flag `--annotation_bakta_db`.
 The full or light Bakta database must be downloaded from the Bakta Zenodo archive, the link of which can be found on the [Bakta GitHub repository](https://github.com/oschwengers/bakta#database-download).

 Once downloaded this must be untarred: